 Crackers alle Erbe Aromatiche

-Simple ingredients blend in this easy-to-make recipe of flour, water and herbs that are mixed, rolled out and then baked.
-Go crackers with our recipe paired with cheese, wine and good company and you will never purchase boxed crackers again.
+Simple ingredients blend in this easy-to-make recipe - flour, water and herbs are mixed, rolled out to a thin dough,then baked.
+These go to crackers pair well with with artisan cheese, red or white wine and good company.

 Ingredients